- Online mapping tool

 Accessing digital data

-To download the digital data of the SCL trigger map, zones, protection areas and mitigation sub-zones free of charge, please visit the Queensland Government Information Service (QGIS) website.
+To download the digital data of the SCL trigger map, zones, protection areas, mitigation sub-zones and validation decisions free of charge, please visit the Queensland Government Information Service (QGIS) website.

-The trigger map digital data is only suitable for use in Geographic Information Systems (GIS mapping software) and is accompanied by metadata.
+The digital data is only suitable for use in Geographic Information Systems (GIS mapping software) and is accompanied by metadata.

 The datasets can be obtained by searching the following terms under section 2 'Type of data' at the bottom of the QGIS web page: